Monday, September 30, 2019

 -"Since we have these promises, beloved, let us cleanse ourselves from every defilement of body and spirit, bringing holiness to completion in the fear of God."
 (2 Corinthians 7:1)

-*Sanctification by faith alone may sound like a valid teaching, but is actually an error.
+*Sanctification by faith alone may sound to some like a valid teaching, but the idea is actually misguided and incorrect.
 We act out what God works in us.
 Faith and obedience are included in this aspect of salvation.

 Tuesday, September 10, 2019